How to cite this paper

 Tag abuse is using an element or attribute for content for which it was not

 intended.
 Tags are abused when users are trying to control display.
-For example, it is common
+For example, it

 to use several empty